Dre Campbell Farm

 Molt-X works by preventing insect molting and inhibiting feeding.
 It also acts as a pest repellent.

-Apply this treatment as a foliar spray to kill fungus gnats.
-You can also use it as a soil drench.
+Apply this treatment as a foliar spray to kill fungus gnats, or use it as a soil drench.

 13. Azera Gardening

-These two ingredients act as powerful botanical pesticides that help control a wide variety of pests, including garden gnats.
+These two ingredients act as potent botanical pesticides that help control various pests, including garden gnats.
 Apply Azera Gardening to your plants as per the product application instructions.

 14. Bug Buster-O